Increased social media traction

 Showcase Attendee Creativity

 Besides from just being attractive, a photo op can also be ingeniously constructed for attendees to showcase their creativity.
-Several photo ops are intrinsically created for this purpose – Anti-gravity and chroma key booths are both excellent examples.
+Stemming from our experience with experiential marketing services, there are several photo ops are intrinsically created for this purpose – Anti-gravity and chroma key booths are both excellent examples.
 These photo ops can induce participation and typically tend to garner more attention.

 While most photo ops are designed to be visually stunning, content can also play a key role in this activity.
 Having simple pre-printed cut-outs with opinions or utilizing reusable surfaces (simple whiteboards, dot-matrix signboards, etc.) can encourage attendees to give their personal views on a topic at the event.
 These opinion pieces can also be utilized post-event as a thought-leadership article with attendees as the central data point.